DarkNavySecurity/darknavysecurity.github.io/content/en/blog/strengthening_the_shield_mte_in_memory_allocators/index.md

 ### Allocation

 1. Scudo only tags chunks of the Primary type (size < 0x10000).
 For the larger Secondary type, it allocates space through memory mapping, and currently does not support tagging such spaces.
-2. When Scudo reuses a freed chunk, it directly retains and uses the UAF tag assigned to it at the time of release.
+2. When Scudo reuses a freed chunk, it directly retains and uses the tag assigned to it at the time of release.
 Otherwise, it will allocate a random tag.

 ### Release